Moses21/Adidas-Sales-Report/README.md

 From the result above, we see that the Street Footwear contributed amounting to $44,882,332 as a revenue and followed by Apparel

 ### Which states and city should we push more products?
+West and Northeast have the highest, recording a total of `$61,514,424` while New York, Charleston and San Francisco city have the highest revenues of a total of `$15,509,652`

 ### What is the peak month for sales in 2020 and 2021?